Getting Started with Hyaline

 Note that the above configuration is for a simple example, but Hyaline can be configured to extract documentation from multiple systems and sources (e.g. websites, remote git repositories).
 For complete configuration options and details, see the Configuration Reference.

-Step 3: Extract Current Documentation
+Step 3: Extract Documentation

-Now let’s extract your current documentation into a data set (note that you will need to run this from the root of the documentation source):
+Now let’s extract your documentation into a data set (note that you will need to run this from the root of the documentation source):

-$ hyaline extract current \
+$ hyaline extract documentation \

 --config ./hyaline.yml \

---output ./current.db
+--output ./documentation.db

 This command will:

-- Scan your repository for documentation files
+- Scan your repository for documentation files based on the configuration

 - Store everything in a SQLite database (